-Let's face it, in the real world decorating involves dealing with a television.
+For most of us it's hard to hide technology, so try to integrate it into your décor as best you can.
+Let's face it: in the real world, decorating involves dealing with a television.
 It's probably even safe to say that for many people the television is a focal point.
 But finding a place to put the television without compromising your furniture arrangement and décor can be a challenge.
 Here are some tips for decorating with televisions without compromising your décor integrity.

 Find a Power Source